 Travel Insurance: Travel and medical insurance is compulsory in order to participate on any of our trips.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.

 After your travels, we want to hear from you!
-Your feedback information is so important to us so you can share your experience with others who want to travel to Africa.
+Your feedback information is so important to us so you can share your experience with others who want to travel to Africa with us on TripAdvisor.